ozank/ozank.github.io/blog/powerlab101.md

 - It is your responsibility to back-up your data, I don't want to hear any excuses on that.
 - Learn about version controlling and learn how to use [Git](https://git-scm.com/).
 - Get an account from [GitHub](https://github.com/), and follow [me](https://github.com/ozank), make sure I follow you as well.
+- Join to the [GitHub ODTU](https://github.com/odtu) teams and have a look at the existing repos
 - Open a repo for your thesis and use it as your scratch pad.
 Keep all your important files, documents and codes there (only exception is large files such as FEA files).
 - I expect you to keep your repo updated (for a few examples: [Hakansrc](https://github.com/hakansrc), [Gknckl](https://github.com/gkhnckl), [Ghandeb](https://github.com/ghandeb/thesis_work), [Furkankarakaya](https://github.com/furkankarakaya/GaN-Studies)
 - It is good to have a weekly to do list, so I can follow your progress.